Paris Hilton backs California bill to bring more transparency to youth treatment facilities

 The bill supported by the Hilton Hotel heiress and media personality aims to pry open information on how short-term residential facilities for youth dealing with substance abuse and behavioral issues use disciplinary methods such as restraints or seclusion against minors.
 It would require such centers to notify parents and the state any time they use restrains or seclusion rooms for minors.
 It’s authored by Republican state Sen. Shannon Grove and Democratic state Sens.
 Aisha Wahab and Angelique Ashby.

-“I know firsthand the horrors that happened behind the closed doors of youth residential treatment facilities,” Hilton said at a Monday news conference at the state Capitol.
-“In troubled teen industry facilities in California, Utah and Montana, I was subjected to abuse disguised as therapy, isolated from the outside world and denied even the most basic rights.”
+“Our current system designed to reform, in some horrific instances, does the exact opposite,” Hilton told lawmakers Monday.
+“It breaks spirits and instills fear, and it perpetuates a cycle of abuse.
+But today, we have the power to change that.”

-She added: “I will fight until every child is safe and keep shining my huge spotlight on these abuses.”
+The California bill passed committee with bipartisan support on Monday.
+Under the bill, facilities would have to report details such as what disciplinary actions were taken, why and who had approved the plan.
+The state department regulating the facilities also would be required to make public the reports and update the database on the quarterly basis.
+It would not ban the use of such practices.

-Hilton has become a prominent advocate for more oversight and regulation of teen treatment centers after publicly sharing the physical and mental abuse she suffered as a teenager at a boarding school in Utah.
+Hilton has become a prominent advocate for more oversight and regulation of teen treatment centers after publicly sharing the physical and mental abuse she suffered as a teenager.
 She alleged staff members would beat her, force her to take unknown pills, watch her shower and send her to solitary confinement without clothes as punishment.

 In 2021, her testimony about her experience at Utah’s Provo Canyon School helped pass a bill to impose stricter oversight over youth treatment centers in the state.
 Hilton has also traveled to Washington D.C. to advocate for federal reforms and helped changed laws to protect minors in at least eight states.
 Earlier this month, she spoke in support of boys sent to a private school for troubled teens in Jamaica.